 In advance of the point-to-point FTTH fibre optic network roll-out to your area, property owners as well as businesses will be contacted by Pully4net to discuss the building connection agreement.
 Until then, you do not have anything to do.

 Each home and building connection will be planned in advance.
 The home or building premise will only be connected and wired following consultations with the home owners or their building managers.
 You will receive an appointment enquiry from Pully4net or its contractors commissioned for the installation of the fibre optic outlet (OTO) in your home or your business.

 The street in front of my home will be torn up.
 Will I then receive a connection?

 If your property owner has signed the building connection agreement with Pully4net, your connection will most likely soon be installed.
 You may assume that the necessary conduits were installed during the civil engineering work.
 In any event, you will be informed in due time.

-Who is building the FTTH fibre optic network?
+Who is building the point-to-point FTTH fibre optic network?

-How is the FTTH fibre optic network constructed?
+How is the point-to-point FTTH fibre optic network constructed?

 What construction disturbance can be expected?